 Most of your project problems can be avoided or greatly reduced through risk management.
-The simple act of identifying and discussing risks goes a long way towards reducing problems in your project.
+The simple act of identifying and discussing risks goes a long way toward reducing problems in your project.
 Let's look at how to develop a project risk management plan.
 As a bonus, I will provide a risk management plan example and a risk management plan template.

 Here are some questions that we should answer in our plan: